Sunday, October 9th, 2011 https://adamkhan.net/rambles/the-mouse-and-the-cantilever

 Guilty for the expense to their struggling parents, they both dropped out of college to enjoy huge early success in their fields, then underwent spectacular setbacks and even more spectacular comebacks—though Wright had a lifetime long enough for a number of these.
 Jobs we lost at the age of 56—after the Apple II, Macintosh, NeXT, Pixar, the iMac, iPhone, MacBook Air and iPad.
 When Wright reached that age it was still only 1923, and he too had arrived at the apex of his second comeback with the completion of the Imperial Hotel in Tokyo and its famous survival of a terrible earthquake.
 Wright’s greatest accomplishments—Fallingwater, Usonia—were a comeback or two in the future.
 Thinking of the Guggenheim Museum, what might have been Steve’s 17-year opus, completed 2047?

 They were both adamant freethinkers.
 Jobs’s philosophic underpinning was the 1960s counterculture, Wright’s Unitarianism and the earlier counterculture of Emersonian transcendentalism.
-They took civilizational pilgrimages, Wright to Japan, Jobs to India.
-The anecdote Jobs related most about his pilgrimage was that a guru singled him out, then told him his path was not monkhood but business; for Wright it was underfloor heating.
-Jobs said at the 2005 Stanford Commencement Address, “Don’t be trapped by dogma—which is living with the results of other people’s thinking.
+At his 2005 Stanford Commencement Address, Jobs said: “Don’t be trapped by dogma—which is living with the results of other people’s thinking.
 Don’t let the noise of others’ opinions drown out your own inner voice.”
 Wright similarly said that the problem for young Americans is an “over-gregarious life”, insisting that the architect go to nature, that is, observe the reality of things as opposed to others’ words about them.

-Nonetheless, ignoring others’ opinions is not the same as ignoring their needs.
+While they may seem to have ignored others’ opinions, they did not ignore their needs.
 As Jobs friend Larry Brilliant writes, “The defining character of Steve Jobs isn’t his genius, it isn’t his talent, it isn’t his success.
 It’s his love… He communicated that love through bits of steel and plastic.”
 Wright was the same way through steel, brick, wood and glass—both men could ventriloquize themselves into the client or customer before returning to the conference room or drafting easel to give ’em something beyond they knew they wanted.